kbelle-max/Devops-Bootcamp-Capstone-Project/README.md

 ## Devops Capstone Project
 ### Project Details
-    Capstone project utilizing popular devops tools to deploying a flask application within a Kubernetes cluster and independantly through a docker container.
+    Capstone project utilizing popular devops tools to deploying a flask application within a Kubernetes cluster and a docker container.
 Docker application was forwarded to local port (localhost:5050) for monitoring purposes.
-Elastick stack configuration monitors active system resources for docker containers, flask application and Kubernetes clusters as well as an overview of system resources.
+Elastick stack configuration monitors active system resources for docker containers, flask application and kubernetes clusters as well as an overview of system resources.
 ### Requirements
 * jenkins
 * docker